The BlackGEM Consortium

 - The University of Manchester, UK (René Breton)

 - Tel Aviv University, Israel (Iair Arcavi)

 - The Weizmann Institute, Israel (Avishay Gal-Yam)

-- The University of Canterbury, New Zealand (Simone Scaringi)
+- Texas Tech University (Simone Scaringi)

 - The University of California Davis, USA (Stefano Valenti)